Course Design Guidelines

 3. Universal Design for Learning (UDL) and Accessibility

-Evaluate all elements of the course for potential barriers that could impede a student from reaching their full potential.
-Incorporate UDL Guidelines and LCC’s Accessibility Guidelines during the course design process, as opposed to an afterthought.
+Review all course elements for potential barriers that may hinder student success.
+Incorporate Universal Design for Learning (UDL) Guidelines and LCC’s Accessibility Guidelines during the course design process, rather than an afterthought.

 | Before the Course Starts |